anhthien-bic/test/docs/project-structure.md

 > `src` folder:

+`api`: base api used across the entire application

-`components`: shared components used across the entire application, naming Next's layouts with prefix `Layout`
+`components`: shared components used across the entire application

+`layouts`: Next's layout components

 `config`: all the global configuration, constants env variables,...